d4ndox/mnp/README.md

 # Priamary 0 is default by Monero spezification.
 $ echo $mypaymentId | mnp-payment
 AAkPz3y5yNweDPWW7FZoqd1 ...
 5kqxkfnou78gMMeg

-# Set up mnp to watch for a incoming payment on payment Id.
-# mnp will create a new pipe on /tmp/mywallet/payment/e02c381aa2227436
-$ mnp-payment $mypaymentId  > /tmp/mywallet/setup/payment

 # Create a QR code for the payment.
 $ mnp-payment $mypaymentId | qrencode -tUTF8